CrayLabs/SmartRedis/doc/developer/testing.rst

   $ pytest -vv -s tests/python/test_nonkeyed_cmd.py::test_config_set_command_DNE

-For the compiled tests (C, C++, Fortran), this is the easiest way to run them.
+This is the easiest way to run compiled tests (C, C++, Fortran).
 However, it is also possible to run the executables directly.
-Please note, however, that many of these tests contain relative paths that point to shared resources, such as AI models and scripts.
+However, that many of these tests contain relative paths that point to shared resources, such as AI models and scripts.
 To run these tests correctly, they need to be run from their intended directory so that the relative paths line up correctly (this is done on your behalf by the Python test wrappers for them).
 In particular, the tests need to be run with the current working directory being the *SOURCE* directory for the test.
 So for example, to run the test corresponding to ``client_test_delete_dataset.cpp``:

 .. code-block:: bash